 Final recommendation and next steps

 Choosing a headless CMS for mobile app development is a strategic decision that will impact your team’s agility, your app’s performance, and your ability to deliver omnichannel experiences.
-For most teams in 2026, a pure headless, API first CMS will provide the most flexibility and future proofing.

 Your next steps should be to: